Sustainable cut-flowers project

 WWF-South Africa, Leverhulme/British Academy

-Flower Valley Conservation Trust (South Africa), Cape Flora-SA, MM-UK, Flowers from the Farm, Fairtrade Foundation, British Florist Association, Fleurametz, Dutch Flower Council and Lavender Green.
+Flower Valley Conservation Trust (South Africa), Cape Flora-SA, MM-UK, Flowers from the Farm, Fairtrade Foundation, British Florist Association, Fleurametz, the Flower Council of Holland and Lavender Green Flowers.

 2015 to 2019